otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 01 - Environments, Paradigms and Principles.md

 ### Task 3: Confirm Your Python Toolchain

-In a new folder, create a `hello_fittrack.py` file that prints a short message about the course's running project, and run it with `python hello_fittrack.py` inside your activated virtual environment.
+In a new folder, create a `hello_fittrack.py` file that prints a short welcome message related to FitTrack, the fitness app you will be developing throughout this course, and run it with `python hello_fittrack.py` inside your activated virtual environment.
 Take a screenshot of it working and add it to your repository's `README.md`.